signingtoday/signingtoday-sdk-ruby/docs/TokensApi.md

   where_user: 'jdo', # String | Returns the tokens of the specified user, searched by its id
   where_label: 'token', # String | Returns the tokens with the specified label
   count: 100, # Integer | Sets the number of tokens per page to display
-  page: 1 # Integer | Restricts the search to chosen page }
+  page: 1, # Integer | Restricts the search to chosen page
+  where_order: 'where_first_name' # String | The **where_order** query parameter takes one or more values separated by a comma and a space.
+The result will be ordered by the first value (ascending order is implied; a \"**-**\" in front of the value indicates descending order), then the second value and so on
+}

 begin